Dadiya-Harsh/sql-tool/README.md

 SQL Agent Tool is designed to bridge the gap between AI agents and live SQL databases.
 Its primary goal is to eliminate the repetitive and error-prone process of writing boilerplate code for database interactions in AI-driven projects.
 Specifically, it addresses the following challenges:

+1. **Schema Discovery**: Automatically extracts and translates database schemas into a format that AI agents can understand, reducing the need for manual schema definitions.
+2. **Query Execution**: Simplifies the execution of SQL queries, allowing AI agents to retrieve and manipulate data without requiring deep knowledge of SQL syntax.
+3. **Boilerplate Reduction**: Minimizes the amount of custom code developers need to write for database connections, query building, and result parsing.
+4. **AI-Friendly Interface**: Provides a standardized interface for AI agents to interact with databases, making it easier to integrate AI workflows with live data.

+Whether you're building an AI-powered chatbot, a data analysis tool, or any application that requires real-time database access, SQL Agent Tool streamlines the process and accelerates development.

 ## Features